Sprite Sheet Unpacker

 Why local extraction matters

 Atlas recovery often involves production art that teams do not want to upload into a third-party service.
-Running locally in the browser keeps that privacy boundary intact while still giving you metadata parsing, confidence feedback, and download packaging.
+Running in the browser keeps that privacy boundary intact while still giving you metadata parsing, animation preview, and download packaging.

 Compared with manual screenshot cropping or ad hoc scripts, the workflow stays more consistent across atlas formats and makes failure cases easier to inspect.